 From fresh pasta to artfully plated brunch and some of the chicest cocktails in town, North Mayfair is fast becoming one of the capital’s dining hotspots.

 Whether you fancy a laid-back brunch or fine-dining, there’s a mouth-watering choice of places to eat and drink in North Mayfair, with its vibrant mix of restaurants, cafes, coffee shops and cocktail bars.

 The enclave of Duke Street, North Audley Street and the smart streets that surround them is fast becoming the dining destination of choice for Londoners looking to escape the madding crowds and experience an exciting array of new launches.

-Mercato Mayfair, the second site from sustainable community food market operator Mercato Metropolitano, launched last November in former church St Mark’s on North Audley Street and is proving incredibly popular with locals and Londoners alike.
+Mercato Mayfair, the second site from sustainable community food market operator Mercato Metropolitano, launched in November 2019 in former church St Mark’s on North Audley Street and is proving incredibly popular with locals and Londoners alike.

 The grade-I-listed space has been transformed into a cultural hub and community market, with food stalls including sushi from Raw Bar, bao buns and dumplings from Steamy & Co, homemade pasta from Pasta London and Turkish pide from Lala.

 Mercato Mayfair features two levels of food stalls and bars and a rooftop terrace, while the vaulted basement hosts a wine cellar with fresh cuts, world cheeses, a microbrewery and cookery classes where everyone can come together, learn and share.